ikonomov/DiabloX/README.md

          * Warrior's strength: 200 [250]
          * Rogue's dexterity: 200 [250]
          * Sorcerer's magic: 200 [250]
-      * +100% dexterity modifier to armor class formula when using one-handed melee weapons and no shield.
+      * +100% dexterity modifier to armor class formula when using melee weapons and no shield.
-      * +50% dexterity modifier to armor class formula when using two-handed melee weapons.
       * +50% strength modifier to damage formula when using two-handed melee weapons.
       * Sorcerer starts the game equipped with two Potions of Healing [Mana].
       * Block bonuses have been reduced to: